DistCompiler/pgo/README.md

 By default Eclipse does not enable assertions.
 Our projects assume that you have assertions enabled at all times.
 To globally enable assertions as a default for all projects, go to Window -> Preferences -> Java / Installed JREs.
 Select the JRE and click "Edit...".
-In the "Default VM arguments" field, add "-ea"

 ## Usage Documentation